Florida, LSU lead SEC baseball supers charge

-At least five of the record-tying 10 Southeastern Conference teams in the NCAA Tournament won regionals and will take the next step on the "Road to Omaha."
+Six of the record-tying 10 Southeastern Conference teams in the NCAA tournament will take the next step on the "Road to Omaha."

-No. 2 national seed Florida and No. 5 LSU wrapped up regionals Monday and join fellow SEC members No. 15 South Carolina, No. 16 Alabama and Tennessee in super regionals beginning Friday.
+No. 2 national seed Florida, No. 5 LSU and No. 12 Kentucky wrapped up regionals Monday and join fellow SEC members No. 15 South Carolina, No. 16 Alabama and Tennessee in super regionals beginning Friday.

-The SEC could advance two more teams out of regionals.
-No. 12 Kentucky and Texas A&M were playing finals Monday night.
-The SEC sent a record six teams to super regionals in 2004 and 2018.

 Florida advanced with a 6-0 victory over Texas Tech.
 The Gators had been knocked out of three straight regionals on their home field and this time had to win three straight elimination games to reach super regionals for the first time since 2018.